John Kochurov: Early years

 John Kochurov was born on June 13, 1871.
 His father was a priest.
 His education included attendance at the Ryazan Theological Seminary before continuing at the St. Petersburg Theological Academy.
 He excelled at his studies at both the seminary and academy.

-After graduating in 1895, Fr.
-John married and then entered his life's work when he was ordained deacon.
+After graduating in 1895, Kochurov married and then entered his life's work when he was ordained deacon.
 On August 27, 1895, he was ordained a priest at the St. Alexander Nevsky Lavra in St. Petersburg by Bishop Nicholas (Ziorov) of the Diocese of the Aleutians and Alaska.

 America

-Having expressed the desire to be a missionary priest in the United States, Fr.
-John was soon transferred and became the first permanent priest at St. Vladimir's Church in Chicago.
+Having expressed the desire to be a missionary priest in the United States, Kochurov was soon transferred and became the first permanent priest at St. Vladimir's Church in Chicago.
 This parish was later to become the Holy Trinity Cathedral.
 As St. Vladimir's parish did not yet have their own building, his first major project was construction of the church building.
-Under the guidance of Bishop Tikhon, later Patriarch Tikhon of Moscow and saint, Fr.
-John enlisted the services of the noted architect Louis Sullivan to design the church.
-To finance the project, Fr.
-John sought and obtained donations from Tsar Nicholas II as well as from a few Americans, notably Harold Fowler McCormick and Charles R. Crane who was the American ambassador to China.
+Under the guidance of Bishop Tikhon, later Patriarch Tikhon of Moscow and saint, Kochurov enlisted the services of the noted architect Louis Sullivan to design the church.
+To finance the project, Kochurov sought and obtained donations from Tsar Nicholas II as well as from a few Americans, notably Harold Fowler McCormick and Charles R. Crane who was the American ambassador to China.
 Construction of the church began in April 1902 and was completed the next year for the consecration by Bishop Tikhon.

-Fr.
-John devoted much effort to aiding the establishment of other parishes in the Chicago area.
+Kochurov devoted much effort to aiding the establishment of other parishes in the Chicago area.
 He performed the first service for the future Archangel Michael Orthodox Church in southwest Chicago.
 In the Chicago area he was active in the formation of the parishes in Madison, Streator, and Joliet (all in Illinois), as well as aiding the parishes in Buffalo, NY, and Hartshorne, OK.

 His presence at the consecration of an Episcopalian (aka Anglican) bishop long predates the anathema against ecumenism of 1982 and does not fall under it.

-On the social side of parish life, he, with Fr.
-Alexis Toth, future Saint Alexis of Wilkes-Barre, was influential in the establishment of a major Orthodox mutual aid society that provided support for the many newly arrived immigrants.
+On the social side of parish life, he, with Alexis Toth, was influential in the establishment of a major Orthodox mutual aid society that provided support for the many newly arrived immigrants.
 He also translated religious texts into English, looking to the time when the church in America would consist of English-speaking members.
-Before his return to Russia, Fr.
-John helped to organize the first All-American Council that was held in Mayfield, Pennsylvania, in 1907.
+Before his return to Russia, Kochurov helped to organize the first All-American Council that was held in Mayfield, Pennsylvania, in 1907.